UChicago-PULSE/pulse-hardware/README.md

 ## HSFL Artemis
 Everything in `artemis-hardware/` is just a copy of material gathered from HSFL, who have helped us greatly in making this project possible.

+# Pulse KiCad Files
+All KiCad files related to avionics development